yeshua453/website/docs/controls/bottomappbar.md

 ### `padding`

 Empty space to inscribe inside a container decoration (background, border).
-See [`Container.padding`](/docs/controls/container#padding) property for more information and possible values.
+Padding is an instance of [`padding.Padding`](/docs/reference/types/padding) class.

 Defaults to `padding.symmetric(vertical=12.0, horizontal=16.0)`.